 Turn on capacity planning

 You must be a Product Owner in Aha! to enable capacity planning.
 Capacity planning is enabled for each product in Settings -> Product -> Planning and check the box for "Enable capacity planning and time tracking" (if you don't see the menu option, you are not a Product Owner or are in your product line)

 - Check Enable capacity planning and time tracking.

 - Set the default units in Time or Story points (use what developers use).

 - Associate estimates with features or requirements.
 If you associate estimates with requirements but create features without requirements, the capacity planning will be found at the feature level.
-You can change each feature's default under the Actions menu.
+You can change each feature's default by clicking the More options button.

 - Select your remaining estimate preference.
 By selecting "Add as logged time", the remaining estimate for a feature or requirement is automatically logged as work done upon shipping.
 By selecting "Ignore remaining time", the work log will ignore the remaining time estimate.
 This provides more control to ensure that logged time accurately reflects work that was done.